Skip to main content

 Locate the New issue template.

-Hover over New issue template and click New draft.
+Hover over the New issue template and click New draft.

 Edit the issue landing page